chesterbr/chesterbr.github.io/_posts/2017-12-10-voice-control-for-a-non-smart-tv-with-google-home-raspberry-pi-lirc-nginx-lua-ifttt.markdown

 ### Hardware: Raspberry Pi + IR LED (+ a few extras)

 TVs with HDMI-CEC [can be controlled and input-switched](https://support.google.com/googlehome/answer/7498991?hl=en-CA) by Google Home via ChromeCast.
-Mine doesn't, so I resorted to something that could duplicate the (IR) light signals emitted the remote control.
+Mine doesn't, so I resorted to something that could duplicate the (IR) light signals sent by the remote control.

 Sure, I could just add an [IR LED](https://www.creatroninc.com/product/lte-5208-infrared-emitter-940nm/?search_query=lte-5208&results=3) to an Arduino or a Raspberry Pi (with a resistor, just like we do with regular LEDs on those ["blinking LED" tutorials](https://learn.adafruit.com/adafruit-arduino-lesson-2-leds/blinking-the-led)).
-But I liked [this simple circuit](http://www.raspberry-pi-geek.com/Archive/2015/10/Raspberry-Pi-IR-remote) that strengthens the signal just by adding a transistor and second resistor, and went with it for my initial breadboard experiment:
+But [this simple circuit](http://www.raspberry-pi-geek.com/Archive/2015/10/Raspberry-Pi-IR-remote) strengthens the signal just by adding a transistor and second resistor.
+I liked that, and went with it for my initial breadboard experiment:

 ![initial prototype](/img/2017/12/prototype.jpg){: .center }

-Once I realized that I also wanted to control my sound bar, the transistor paid off: I just add a second LED in parallel, and it worked with decent signal strength.
+Once I realized I also wanted to control the sound bar, the amplifier helped: just added a second LED in parallel, and it worked just as well as the single one, no changes needed to the circuit.

-The final version had the components soldered on a tiny piece of protoboard, small enough to fit inside the Raspberry Pi case.
-The IR LEDs were soldered to 22 AWG black wire, which stays in place when twisted and blends well with the black TV and sound bar.
+The final version was  soldered on a tiny piece of protoboard - small enough to fit inside the Raspberry Pi case.
+The IR LEDs were connected with 22 AWG black wire, which stays in place when twisted, and blends well with the black TV and sound bar.

 ![final, multi-led version](/img/2017/12/multi_led.jpg){: .center }

 ### IR programming: LIRC

 One reason I chose a Raspberry Pi over an Arduino was [LIRC](http://www.lirc.org/), an open-source IR remote control software.
-It took some time to install, because most [tutorials](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/) don't include the ([Raspbian](https://www.raspberrypi.org/downloads/raspbian/)-specific) step of editing `boot/config.txt`.
-The following line must be uncommented and the pin must be the one connected to the 10K resistor:
+Took some time to install because most [tutorials](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/) don't include the ([Raspbian](https://www.raspberrypi.org/downloads/raspbian/)-specific) step of editing `boot/config.txt`, in which the following line must be uncommented and point to the pin connected to the 10K resistor:

 ```
 dtoverlay=lirc-rpi,gpio_out_pin=22
 ```

-Another hurdle: LIRC's [remotes database](http://lirc-remotes.sourceforge.net/) did not include either my TV or my sound bar, so I had to create configuration files for them.
+Another hurdle: LIRC's [remotes database](http://lirc-remotes.sourceforge.net/) did not include either my TV or my sound bar.
+Had to create configuration files for them.

 To do so, I added an infrared receiver ([TSOP38238](https://www.adafruit.com/product/157)) to another pin (pinout [here](http://www.raspberry-pi-geek.com/Archive/2014/03/Controlling-your-Pi-with-an-infrared-remote)), adding it as a `gpio_in_pin` at all places that I previously added the IR led as `gpio_out_pin`.